 - Memory problems

-Anti-anxiety medications are relatively safe when taken on occasion at the prescribed dose.
+An anti-anxiety medication is relatively safe when taken on occasion at the prescribed dose.
 However, they can be dangerous when taken without a prescription or when combined with other prescription drugs or illicit substances.
-Here are some ways to safely use anti-anxiety medicines:

 - Take under medical supervision with a doctor’s prescription